liguowang/cpgtools/docs/source/demo/CpG_distrb_region.rst

 **Notes**

-- A maximum of 10 BED files (define 10 different genomic regions) can be analyzed together.
+- A maximum of ten BED files (define ten different genomic regions) can be analyzed together.
-- The *order* of BED files is important (i.e. considered as "priority order").
+- The *order* of BED files is important (i.e., considered as "priority order").
 Overlapped genomic regions will be kept in the BED file with the highest priority and removed from BED files of lower priorities.
 For example, users provided 3 BED files via  "-i promoters.bed,enhancers.bed,intergenic.bed", then if an enhancer region is overlapped